monome/norns-event-demo/README.md

 the build directory should now contain `norns-event-demo/` - a directory which is organized as a "mod" for matron.

-- to prepare a `norns-event-demo.zip` file suitable for distribution / installation via `maiden` run `make install-zip`
+- `make install-zip` will create `norns-event-demo.zip` suitable for distribution / installation via `maiden`
-- to build / copy the mod directly into `/home/we/dust/code/` run `make install-dust`
+- `make install-dust` will copy the mod directly into `/home/we/dust/code/`

 ## how it works